Deepti Sharma: Career

 In October 2018, she was named in India's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 The Indian team lost in the semi-finals against England by 8 wickets.
 She took only 5 wickets in the tournament with her best being 2 for 15 in 3 overs against Ireland.

 In June 2018, she was awarded with the Jagmohan Dalmiya Trophy For Best Domestic Senior Women's Cricketer by the Board of Control for Cricket in India (BCCI).

 In June 2019, she was signed up to play for the Western Storm in the Kia Super League.
 In January 2020, she was named in India's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In 2021, she was drafted by London Spirit for the inaugural season of The Hundred.

 In May 2021, she was named in India's Test squad for their one-off match against the England women's cricket team.
 Sharma made her Test debut on 16 June 2021, for India against England.

 She plays for Sydney Thunder in the 2021 WBBL.
 In January 2022, she was named in India's team for the 2022 Women's Cricket World Cup in New Zealand.
 In July 2022, she was named in India's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

-India all-rounder Deepti Sharma was sold to UP Warriorz for Rs 2.6 crore at the Women’s Premier League Auction in Mumbai on Monday.
+Sharma was sold to UP Warriorz for Rs 2.6 crore at the Women's Premier League Auction in Mumbai on 13 February 2023.
+On 8 March 2024, she became the first Indian bowler to take a hat-trick in the WPL, against the Delhi Capitals.
+Sharma later received the Most Valuable Player (MVP) award in the 2024 season of the WPL.

+She was named in the India squad for the 2024 ICC Women's T20 World Cup and their home ODI series against New Zealand in October 2024.

+She was named in the India squad for the 2025 Women's Cricket World Cup and their home ODI series against Australia in September 2025.

+She was named as Player of the Tournament in the 2025 Women's Cricket World Cup, and scored 215 runs and took 22 wickets in 9 matches, becoming the first cricketer (male or female) to record the double of 200 runs and 20 wickets in a single World Cup edition.